Little People, Big Fun: A Brief History of Fisher-Price Little People

 DIY Little People

 For some crafty fans, just because Fisher-Price never released Little People in the form of some of their favorite characters, that hasn't stopped them from making their own.
-With a little paint, some modeling clay, and a whole lot of love, fans have modified Little People to look like the cast of The Lord of the Rings, the Muppets, Indiana Jones, and such non-kiddie fare as the X-Files.
+With a little paint, some modeling clay, and a whole lot of love, fans have modified Little People to look like the cast of The Lord of the Rings, the Muppets, Indiana Jones, and such non-kiddie fare as The X-Files.
 One of the more unusual Little People bootleggers is musician and pop culture geek, Suckadelic.
 Through his website, fans can buy limited edition Little People made to look like characters from Star Wars, G.I.
 Joe, the shark from Jaws, as well as Suckadelic's own unusual creations.
-I even got in on the fun one Halloween when I painted a few zombie Little People using some of the more beat-up toys from a box full of vintage figures we bought my daughter at a garage sale.

 This story originally appeared in 2010.